 Bloom, Joshua and Waldo E. Martin, Jr. Black against Empire: The History and Politics of the Black Panther Party.
 Berkeley and Los Angeles, CA: University of California Press, 2013.

 Chidester, David.
 Salvation and Suicide: Jim Jones, the Peoples Temple and Jonestown.
-Bloomington, IN: Indiana University Press, 1988.
+Bloomington, IN: University of Indiana Press, 1988.

 Daschke, Dereck, and W. Michael Ashcroft, eds.
 New Religious Movements: A Documentary Reader.
 New York, NY: New York University Press, 2005.